 Following this final breakup of her marriage, Klein moves into a pension at Augbwigerstrasse 17, where she struggles to keep custody of Erich against Arthur's opposition.

-Six months into Klein's new analysis, Alix Strachey arrives from England.
-She is to become a very important catalyst in the development of Klein's career.
+Six months into Klein's new analysis, member of the Bloomsbury group, Alix Strachey arrives from England.
+She is to become a key catalyst in the development of Klein's career.

-Klein begins several important analyses of children, notably those she refers to as 'Peter,' 'Ruth,' 'Trude,' and 'Erna' in her writings.
+Klein begins several analyses of young children, notably those she refers to as 'Peter,' 'Ruth,' 'Trude,' and 'Erna' in her notes.
 An important paper based on these cases is presented to the Berlin Society on 12th December.

-During the spring Klein meets Chezkel Zvi Kloetzel, a married man and father of one, at her dance class.
-They begin what, at least for Klein, is a deeply affecting love affair.
+During the spring Klein meets Chezkel Zvi Kloetzel, a married man and father of one, at a dance class.
+They begin what, at least for Klein, is a deeply significant love affair.

-In July Klein goes to London for her lecture series, which is held at the house of Karin and Adrian Stephen (brother of Virginia Woolf) in Gordon Square.
+In July, Klein travels to London for her lecture series, which is hosted at the house of Karin and Adrian Stephen (younger brother of Virginia Woolf) in Gordon Square.
 She gives two lectures per week for three weeks, to a fascinated audience.
-Klein meets Susan Isaacs, thus beginning an important and enduring professional and personal relationship.
+During her time in London, Klein meets Susan Isaacs, thus beginning an important and enduring professional and personal relationship.

-Alongside these exciting developments Klein also suffers a great loss.
-Abraham falls ill in May, deteriorating until he dies on Christmas Day.
+Alongside these exciting developments in her career, Klein also suffers a great loss.
+Abraham falls ill in May, deteriorating steadily until he finally dies on Christmas Day 1925.
 Klein has been in analysis with him for only a year and a half.
-She later describes the termination of her analysis and Abraham's death as 'very painful.'
+She later describes the termination of her analysis and Abraham's death as 'very painful'.